 - 2.4.1 Overall responsibility for the collection of all income due to the Council.
 He/she must be promptly notified of all monies due to the Council including receipts under contracts, leases and other agreements.
-Sufficient information to allow all amounts due to be correctly recorded and collected must be provided. - 2.4.2 To institute distress and court proceedings for the recovery of outstanding monies due to the Council. - 2.4.3 To approve all debts to be written off up to £5,000 in consultation with the relevant Head of Service/Corporate Manager; approve all debts between £5,001 and £10,000 in conjunction with the approval of the Finance & IT Portfolio holder and keep a record of all sums written off and to adhere to the requirements of the Accounts and Audit (Amendment) (England) Regulations 2009.
-Write off of debts over £10,000 require Cabinet approval. - 2.4.4 To approve all debts to be written off where the debtor is declared bankrupt, is in liquidation or subject to an Individual Voluntary Arrangement, and where the debtor is deceased and there are insufficient funds in the estate to repay the debt. - 2.4.5 Approve the cancellation of debts (i.e. where debt raised in error) of £5,001 or more in consultation with the relevant Head of Service/Corporate Manager
+Sufficient information to allow all amounts due to be correctly recorded and collected must be provided. - 2.4.2 To institute distress and court proceedings for the recovery of outstanding monies due to the Council. - 2.4.3 To approve all debts to be written off from £500 (see note) up to £5,000 in consultation with the relevant Head of Service/Corporate Manager; approve all debts between £5,001 and £10,000 in conjunction with the approval of the Finance & IT Portfolio holder and keep a record of all sums written off and to adhere to the requirements of the Accounts and Audit (Amendment) (England) Regulations 2009.
+Write off of debts over £10,000 require Cabinet approval.
+Note: write offs up to £500 can be approved by the budget holder in consultation with the relevant Head of Service/Corporate Manager.
+A central record of all write-offs is maintained by Accountancy Services.
+This was a recommendation arising from the Financial Services value for money review. - 2.4.4 To approve all debts to be written off where the debtor is declared bankrupt, is in liquidation or subject to an Individual Voluntary Arrangement, and where the debtor is deceased and there are insufficient funds in the estate to repay the debt. - 2.4.5 Approve the cancellation of debts (i.e. where debt raised in error) of £5,001 or more in consultation with the relevant Head of Service/Corporate Manager